dimaslanjaka/universal-framework/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 If you can point-and-click, then you can set up Google Analytics inside WordPress and start seeing insights in under 15 minutes (no code necessary).

-We keep up with all Google Analytics updates, so you can sleep well at night knowing that your website will always stay up to date with the newest features.
+We keep up with all Google Analytics updates, including the new Google Analytics 4 (GA4), so you can sleep well at night knowing that your website will always stay up to date with the newest features.

 See what one business owner is saying about MonsterInsights: